Grievances - Law Students

 The School of Law is a charter member of the Association of American Law Schools.
-Information on the AALS may be found at their web page http://www.aals.org/.
+Information on the AALS may be found at https://www.aals.org/.

 The School of Law is fully accredited by the American Bar Association.
 Questions regarding ABA accreditation may be directed to the Office of the Consultant on Legal Education, American Bar Association, 321 N. Clark Street, 21st Floor, Chicago, IL 60654-7597, (312)988-6738.